Residential Heavy Garbage Collection Schedule

 • Carpet should be rolled and tied with string or rope.
 Please make sure the rolled carpet has no nails, staples or other sharp objects sticking out.

 • Floor tiles must be bundled and tied.
-Floor tiles can also placed inside a container or a box.
+Floor tiles can also be placed inside a container or a box.

 toliet bowl curbside 2019